About Our AUTISM Swimming Lessons

 Group Swimming Promotes Better Social Skills

 Group swimming sessions can help children greatly with developing social skills.
 Giving children the opportunity to engage with their instructor as well as other children in their class lets them learn how to share toys and participate in cooperative and competitive play.
-Swimming can be a public activity and many people can participate, which will help autistic children become more comfortable with social situations and other people.
+Swimming can be a public activity and many people can participate, which can help Autistic children become more comfortable with social situations and other people.
 This will build their self-confidence and help them with interpersonal relationships.

 Long Lasting Therapy

 Understanding water safety, along with learning how to swim, can prevent accidental drowning and can assist in saving many lives.
-Because drowning is the #1 cause of accidental death for kids with autism, especially under the age of 14, the majority of children with Autism spectrum disorder are drawn to the calming waters of a swimming pool.
+Because drowning is the #1 cause of accidental death for kids with Autism, especially under the age of 14, the majority of children with Autism spectrum disorder are drawn to the calming waters of a swimming pool.